1005 N. Marion St.

 Domestic battery by strangulation is a serious criminal offense under Florida law.
 If you were arrested in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, or Hernando County, contact Sammis Law Firm to discuss your case.

-Our criminal defense attorneys in Tampa, FL, are experienced in representing clients charged with a variety of violent crimes including domestic violence battery.
+Our criminal defense attorneys in Tampa, FL, are experienced in representing clients charged with various violent crimes, including domestic violence battery.

 From our offices in New Port Richey, we represent clients charged with violent crimes in Pasco County, FL.